Supporting water management for the future

 – Hilton Taylor, Assistant Secretary for Southern Water Use, Aquatic Science & Community Engagement Branch, CEWO

 In Australia, our water systems support agriculture, communities and biodiversity.
 Water systems are complex - made up of rivers, wetlands, floodplains, and other natural and human-made components..They need to be carefully managed to ensure sustainability for the future.
-The CSU team has built expertise across a wide range of ecological processes from water quality issues such as algal blooms and hypoxic black water through to the conservation and ecology of native fish, frogs and waterbirds.
+The Charles Sturt University team has built expertise across a wide range of ecological processes from water quality issues such as algal blooms and hypoxic black water through to the conservation and ecology of native fish, frogs and waterbirds.

 By providing reliable, independent information, this program of research has contributed to water management planning, empowered communities to participate in decision-making, and been part of efforts to secure vulnerable aquatic species.
 Adaptive management of water has facilitated better and more timely decisions on water flows.